 Paula was born and brought up in Liverpool and now lives in Nottingham with her husband and three children who are all taller than her.

-Her third YA novel will be published in Jan 2018 – watch this space for more news!
+Her third YA novel SHELL, will be published in Jan 2018 – see the News section for more exciting updates about SHELL.